OpShin/opshin/ARCHITECTURE.md

 Memory is represented in a statemonad.
 The statemonad is a natural number (the current size of allocated heap) and a nested (lambda x: if x == y then z else f(x)) comparison.
 It consists of two parts conceptually.
-One part has natural numbers (pointers) as variable names and maps these numbers to atomic values.
+One part has natural numbers (pointers) as variable names and maps these numbers to atomic values (the heap).
+Moreover, this part is dragged along through all executions and stores side effects.

-The other part has bytestrings as variable names and maps these to atomic values.
+The other part has bytestrings as variable names and maps these to atomic values (local vars).
 The byte strings are local variable names and map directly to respective pointers or atomic values.
-Arrays and objects may be represented by consecutive natural number allocationss in the pointer part of the statemonad.
+Arrays and objects may be represented by consecutive natural number allocationss in the heap.

 ## Objects